robsontenorio/lighthouse-dashboard/README.md

 <details>
 <summary>See more ...<br><br></summary>

-By enabling `Tracing` extension on Laravel Lighthouse GraphQL Server, every operation automatically is profiled with its execution metrics.
+This package enables built-in `Tracing` extension from Laravel Lighthouse GraphQL Server.
+So, every operation automatically is profiled with its execution metrics.

 - GraphQL request is made.
 - Dashboard listen to `ManipulateResult` event and collect metrics from current operation.
 - Metrics are stored on dashboard.

 The GraphQL server performance is not affected by this package, once metrics are collect after response is sent by server.
+You can also disable tracing output from server response.
+See "Configurations" section.
 </details>

 # Configurations